mmesh/docs/docs/platform/getting-started/quickstart.md

 ## 2. Add your nodes

 Use the `Add Node` button on the app webUI to connect nodes to your default subnet.
+Go to your node and follow instructions to install mmesh on it.

 ## 3. Install and configure mmeshctl